Skip to main content

 The Hawaiian Star Compass consists of 32 houses, each spanning 11.25 (36032).
 Assuming due East corresponds to 0 and the center of the House of Hikina points due East, the border between Hikina and Lā Koʻolau will be half the angle of the house, 5.625 (11.252).
 The angles for the other boundaries on the Hawaiian Star Compass are shown in Figure 1.2.4.

 Figure 1.2.4.
-The Star Compass with the angles indicating the boundaries for each House.
+The Star Compass with the angles indicating the boundaries for each house.

 Although decimals are commonly used to represent fractional parts of a degree, traditionally, degrees were represented in minutes and seconds.
 One minute or arc minute, denoted as 1, is equal to 160 degrees, and one second or arc second, denoted as 1, is equal to 160 minutes.